Astronomy

 Once just a speck of light, now revealed as the biggest known galaxy in the early Universe

-Detailed pictures of one of the first galaxies show growth in the early Universe was much faster than first thought, says a University of Melbourne expert.
+Detailed pictures of one of the first galaxies show growth in the early Universe was much faster than first thought

 The great mystery of interstellar chemistry

-University of Melbourne researchers are replicating the cold vacuum of space to study how interstellar molecules are produced and what they’re made of.
+Researchers are replicating the cold vacuum of space to study how interstellar molecules are produced and what they’re made of

 Sky fireballs and a shark in the stars: Indigenous art and astronomy

-Meriam elder Uncle Segar Passi shares his knowledge of weather, wildlife, sea, land and sky and how they influence his artwork with University of Melbourne
+Meriam elder Uncle Segar Passi shares his knowledge of weather, wildlife, sea, land and sky and how they influence his artwork, now featured on a new commemorative coin

 Picturing the Event Horizon